DeathFull/DeathFull/README.md

 **`Java & Web Developer`**

 Passionate about web and software development, I enjoy exploring new technologies and creating a variety of projects, from robust backends to sleek user interfaces.
+Always open to exciting new projects and collaborations! 🚀
+**Always open to exciting new projects and collaborations!** 🚀

 ### 🛠️ Skills
 - **Languages:** Java, JavaScript, TypeScript, Python, C#